 The gift of sight.
 There are many things that once you see [them] can never be unseen.

 Blackness, at least for me, is one of them.
 In mentioning

-Blackness and whiteness, I am not referring to just the colors; Similarly, my use of “sight” doesn’t directly speak to the sense that some may associate with the in/ability to process visuals through the eyes.
+Blackness and whiteness, I am not referring to just the colors; Similarly, my use of “sight” doesn’t directly speak to the sense that some may associate with the in/ability to process visuals with our eyes.
 I mean

 Blackness that raised me.
 The